Pesma za Evroviziju '23: OGAE Serbia Award

 OGAE Serbia Award for the best song on Pesma za Evroviziju '23 is voted on by the association members.
 The award was won by the winning song "Samo mi se spava" with 275 points.
 In second place, with 262 points, was "Novi plan drugi san" by Filip Baloš, while the third place went to Zejna and her song "Rumba" with 174 points.

 Baloš was also the designated as the Serbian entrant to the OGAE Second Chance Contest.

-Broadcasts
+Broadcasts and ratings

 The three shows were broadcast on RTS1, RTS Svet and RTS Planeta as well as streamed online via the broadcaster's website rts.rs, and the broadcaster's Eurovision dedicated Youtube channel.